 Yes, all first year Honors students will live with their peers in West Hall, located on the Mount Vernon campus.
 West Hall is one of the newest residence halls on campus, and offers many great amenities.
 The Mount Vernon campus is also home to other special programs and living learning communities as well as other undergraduate students.

 Yes, Honors students will live on the same two floors in close proximity and will have dedicated residential staff to support them in their unique Honors living experience.

 One of the central components of the Honors program is the development of an academic and social community.
 First-year UHP students take the same two-year course sequence together (HONR 1015 and HONR 1033 or an approved alternative), all of which are offered on the Mount Vernon Campus.
 As such, the Honors Living & Learning Community will be under the leadership of a dedicated residential staff familiar with the Honors program.
-They will be on your floor to help facilitate Honors-specific programming and facilitate the transition not only into the UHP but GW as a whole.
+They will help facilitate Honors-specific programming and facilitate the transition not only into the UHP but GW as a whole.
 UHP faculty and staff will also be involved in Honors programming in West Hall.

 First year Honors students have the chance to study together, engage in scholarly work, and challenge each other in their thinking.
 In general, UHP students are encouraged to develop strong relationships with each other in order to foster a tight-knit, diverse, and curious community of learners.